-Skills Gained in a Biotechnology Program
+Skills Gained With a Biotechnology Degree

-Biotechnology programs equip students with the knowledge and skills they need through intensive classroom instruction, laboratory work, and field-based learning experiences, such as internships and fellowships.
+Biotechnology programs equip students with the knowledge and skills through intensive classroom instruction, laboratory work, and field-based learning experiences, such as internships and fellowships.
 Some specialized roles may also require additional on-the-job training.

-Biological technicians, scientists, and engineers must communicate their processes and findings to both expert and nontechnical audiences.
+Biological technicians, scientists, and engineers must communicate their processes and findings to expert and nontechnical audiences.
 They also need strong written communication skills to draft research papers, technical reports, and policy briefs.
 To hone these skills, students write papers, collaborate on group projects, and make presentations to their instructors and classmates.

 In addition to conducting experiments, biotechnologists must think critically about their findings.
 For instance, when testing pharmacological compounds, researchers must determine whether a substance has an effect on a given disease while considering other variables, such as the unique character of a test subject's immune system.
 Case studies and laboratory practice help students practice critical thinking.